MicrosoftDocs/cpp-docs/docs/standard-library/view-classes.md

 | [`transform_view`](transform-view-class.md)<sup>C++20</sup> | A view of an underlying sequence after a transformation function is applied to each element. |
 | [`values_view`](values-view-class.md)<sup>C++20</sup> | A view over the second index into each tuple-like value in a collection.
 For example, given a range of `std::tuple<string, int>` values, create a view that consists of the `int` elements from each tuple. |

-Many of these classes have corresponding [range adapters](range-adaptors.md) in the `std:views` namespace that creates them.
-Prefer the adapters in `std::views` to creating view classes directly.
-The range adapters are the intended access points, are easier to use, and in some cases are more efficient.
+Many of these classes have corresponding [range adaptors](range-adaptors.md) in the `std:views` namespace that creates them.
+Prefer the adaptors in `std::views` to creating view classes directly.
+The range adaptors are the intended access points, are easier to use, and in some cases are more efficient.

 ## View classes characteristics

 Each view class topic has a **Characteristics** section after the syntax section.
 The **Characteristics** section has the following entries:

-* **Range adapter**: A link to the range adapter that creates the view.
-You typically use a range adapter to create a view rather than create a view class directly, so it's listed here for convenience.
+* **Range adaptor**: A link to the range adaptor that creates the view.
+You typically use a range adaptor to create a view rather than create a view class directly, so it's listed here for convenience.
 * **Underlying range**: Views have different iterator requirements for the kind of underlying range that they can use.
 See the following table for the hierarchy of iterators.
 * **View iterator category**: The iterator category of the view.
 When a view adapts a range, the iterator type for the view is typically the same as the iterator type of the underlying range.
 However, it might be different for some views.
 For example, `reverse_view` has a `bidirectional_iterator` category, even if the underlying range has a `random_access_iterator` category.
 * **Element type**: The type of the elements that the view's iterator returns.